Robert Gambier Bolton's Ghosts in Solid Form

 Bolton's method

-Bolton attributed to the circle of sitters a remarkable importance in relation to the production of the energy needed so that materializations could occurr: only a part of this energy was supplied directly by the sensitive, whose main function was rather to be the accumulator and transformer of the energy supplied by the sitters, who together formed a sort of energy battery.
-In this respect, the presence in the circle of even a single prejudicial hostile person could be an obstacle in the energy flow inside the circle, just as a single defective element impairs the functioning of a battery of accumulators.
-Bolton therefore suggested to researchers a neutral but not prejudicial negative attitude on the possibility that the phenomena occur.
+Bolton attributed to the circle of sitters a remarkable importance in relation to the production of the energy necessary for materializations to occur: only a part of this energy was supplied directly by the medium, whose main function was rather to be the accumulator and transformer of the energy supplied by the sitters, who together formed a sort of energy battery.
+In this respect, the presence in the circle of even a single prejudicial hostile person could be an obstacle in the energy flow inside the circle, just as a single defective element compromises the functioning of a battery of accumulators.
+Bolton therefore suggested to researchers a neutral but not prejudicial negative attitude on the possibility that the phenomena may occur.
 The required measures against medium's fraud must be adopted without reserve, but the attitude of the researchers should be such as to favor, as far as possible, the occurrence of the phenomena, without wishing to exclude a priori the possibility that they may occur.

 Control conditions for the production of phenomena